Covid-19 Information & Advice

 On the 29th of March, a Letter was sent to major supermarket chains and the government from M.E. charities and the All Party Parliamentary Group on ME, highlighting the immediate and pressing challenge faced by people with M.E. in accessing food and essential supplies.
 Action for M.E. are asking you to share your experience to help the UK Government understand the impact of the lockdown and Coronavirus situation on people with M.E.
 The You + M.E.
 Registry and Biobank is a collection of patient-reported data and biosamples from people living with Myalgic Encephalomyelitis.
 A questionnaire has been included so that they can track the impact of COVID-19 on the health of people with pre-existing M.E.

 I recommend watching Infectious Disease Expert Explains How Coronavirus Spreads featuring Dr Ian Lipkin.
 In addition, Dark Sun: Reflections on the Coronavirus as it Heads For Town is the first of a series of articles written by Cort Johnson.
 The Globe and Mail has reported that Scientists warn COVID-19 could lead to neurological complications in some patients.
 Patients who have had Coronavirus "could be at higher risk of developing Myalgic Encephalomyelitis", researchers at the University of Leicester have warned.
-COVID-19 studies in relation to M.E./CFS have been announced by JOGO Health along with the Open Medicine Foundation.
+David Tuller and Steven Lubet discuss Chronic fatigue syndrome may hold keys to understanding post-Covid syndrome in STAT news.
+COVID-19 studies in relation to M.E./CFS have been announced by JOGO Health, the Open Medicine Foundation and the European Network on Myalgic Encephalomyelitis/Chronic Fatigue Syndrome.
 Which? has published a mindful article about Coronavirus: how to clean your home effectively.
 The ME Action Network are regularly updating their worldwide COVID-19 Resources for People with ME.

 The Coronavirus Act 2020 has received Royal Assent and has come into force.
 The provisions of the Coronavirus Act, which are time-limited for two years, provides emergency legislative measures to address the Coronavirus disease outbreak.